Wild & Scenic Film Festival 2020

-Live music performance by The Front Porch Backsteppers from 5:30 – 6:30pm
+Live music performance by The Front Porch Backsteppers, 5:30 – 6:30pm

 *Be sure to bring warm layers, a camp chair and/or cozy blanket for enjoying the films under the stars, and $$$ for food, beverages and our awesome gear raffle!

-All proceeds go to support the Florida Trail Association.
-Come learn about the Florida Trail and discover how you can get involved with us!
+All proceeds go to support the Florida Trail Association and the U.S. Forest Service’s efforts to Complete the Florida Trail; closing gaps in the FT through long-range planning, acquisition and agreements for long term protection of the Trail corridor.
+Come learn about the FTA and discover how you can get involved with us!

 Lindsay Cross, Florida Conservation Voters

 Hillary Van Dyke & Angie Riviere, Outdoor Afro

 Anastasia Dieter, Brigitte Loper & Co., REI Co-op Florida

 Becca Burton, Hannah Brown & Anna Hamilton, The Marjorie

 For one night only at the Wild & Scenic Film Festival, Swamp Head Brewery is re-branding their light, easy drinking blonde ale after the Florida Trail!
 It’s crisp and refreshing, like a winter’s day on the trail.
 For every pint purchased of the Florida Trail Ale at the festival, a dollar will be donated by Swamp Head Brewery to the Florida Trail Association!